angular/angular/aio/content/guide/angular-package-format.md

 In addition to the top-level `package.json`, secondary entrypoints have a corresponding directory with its own `package.json`.
 For example, in `@angular/core` the `@angular/core/testing` entrypoint is represented by `testing/package.json`.

 This secondary `package.json` is required for legacy resolvers which do not support `"exports"`.
+We expect these files to be removed in a future version of the Angular Package Format, once support for `"exports"` is consistent across the ecosystem.

 ## Entrypoints and Code Splitting